andrewdavidmackenzie/flow/samples/fibonacci/DESCRIPTION.md

 * Library Functions used (`toString` and `add` from `flowstdlib`) to convert Number to String and to add numbers
 * Use of aliases to refer to functions with different names inside a flow
 * Connections between flows, functions and values

-Description
-===
-Generates a Fibonacci series of numbers and prints it out on `stdout` as Strings